Bit-Part-Young/MMMS-MSE-SJTU/docs/hands-on/md-handson-notes.md

 squeue
 ```

-==It might take some time for the simulation to be done.== Once the job has been finished, one can **analyze the temperature profile** by running the script prepared:
+- ==It might take some time for the simulation to be done.== Once the job has been finished, one can **analyze the temperature profile** by running the script prepared:

 ```bash
 ./show_temp_prof.sh
 ```

 ![image.png](https://cdn.jsdelivr.net/gh/Bit-Part-Young/BTY-imgs/images/202311212218335.png)

 !!! danger ""

-    Note: Ovito can be used to visualize the atomic configuration as in `dump.lammpstrj`.
+    Note: OVITO can be used to visualize the atomic configuration as in `dump.lammpstrj`.
 For instruction to use ovito with Siyuan, please refer to [OVITO - 上海交大超算平台用户手册 Documentation](https://docs.hpc.sjtu.edu.cn/app/engineeringscience/ovito.html).